What are the differences between MIM, FIM and ILM?

 The primary advantage of FIM 2010 SP1 over FIM 2010 is significant performance improvements, especially in the connection between the (portal) service and the synchronization service.
 Going from FIM 2010 to MIM 2016 was a re-brand, with management agents (connectors) brought up to date and SSPR being made compatible with Azure AD MFA.
 A small but important addition in MIM 2016 SP1 is the ability to directly use Office 365 for email notifications and approvals.

 Need to learn MIM?
 No problem!
 We run the world’s best MIM training courses and we’ll take you from foundation level all the way to expert.
-Learn live in the classroom or live via Skype, or online, self-paced.
+Learn live via Teams, or online, self-paced.
 Check out our courses: